Photos of woman who 'purposely' coughed on 1-year-old released by San Jose police

 In surveillance video released by police, you can see the woman walk over to a stroller and cough at least two times over the young child.

-On Sunday in an exclusive interview with ABC7 News, the boy's mother described the incident and what led up to that woman's actions.
+On Sunday in an exclusive interview with ABC7 News, the boy's mother described the incident and what she believes was the motive behind the attack.

 VIDEO: Mother says 'racist' woman 'purposely' coughed on 1-year-old boy at San Jose Yogurtland